-Location: Battambang - Travel by private minibus to Battambang (approximately 6 hours).
-Break up an otherwise long trip with a visit to Kampong Luang, a marvellously colourful village that floats on the water.
+Location: Battambang - Travel by private vehicle to Battambang (approximately 6 hours).
+Break up an otherwise long trip with a visit to Kampong Luong, a marvellously colourful village that floats on the water.
 Spend an hour traversing between houses and other boats alike before hitting the road once more.
 Cambodia's second-largest city, Battambang (pronounced Battambong), is a pretty riverside town of French elegance, friendly Khmer people and beautifully preserved colonial architecture.
 There's also an optional cooking class to learn the secrets of local dishes such as amok, Khmer curry & fried spicy chicken.

 Day - 5

 Location: Siem Reap - Spend a bit of time riding around the countryside by bike, travelling out to local cottage industries to meet with on-site producers.
 Get a better insight into rural life in Cambodia, share a few snacks, then continue by private bus to Siem Reap (approximately 3 hours).
 Arrive in Siem Reap in the evening and relax as you prepare for your much-anticipated visit to Angkor tomorrow.
 Perhaps hit the markets for some delicious street food.

 Day - 6